 “Thank you, baby,” he replied.
 “That means a lot.”
 My gift to him was appreciation, and his gift to me was every day.
 Every day he showed me his love for me in action.

-You see, my husband didn’t buy me a Christmas gift this year.
+You see, my husband didn’t get me a Christmas gift

 About two weeks ago, I had mentioned my thoughts to my husband as we drove back home from running errands.